Calling India’s Brightest Minds!

 • Advanced electrolyzer design for large-scale hydrogen

-• Electrolysis using wastewater or seawater for hydrogen in industrial zones
+• Wastewater/seawater electrolysis for hydrogen in industrial zones

 • Hybrid solar-wind-powered electrolyzer systems